-The Performance Fee Allocation is based on the performance of an account over each 12month period at a rate equal to 20% of the account's increase in net assets over that period, subject to a "high water mark" provision that requires WCP to recoup any prior losses in the account prior to receiving any additional performance fees.
+The Performance Fee Allocation is based on the performance of an account over each 12-month period at a rate equal to 20% of the account's increase in net assets over that period, subject to a "high water mark" provision that requires WCP to recoup any prior losses in the account prior to receiving any additional performance fees.
 Performance compensation is subject to the requirements of Rule 205-3 under the Investment Advisers Act of 1940, as amended (the "Adviser's Act"), and is described in detail in the investment advisory agreement for the relevant separately managed accounts or the Confidential Private Placement Memorandum for the relevant private fund.

-The Performance Fee Payable in Arrears is based on the performance of a managed account invested in one or more mature third-party venture capital and/or private equity funds over each 12-month period at a rate equal to 10% of the account's aggregate capital distributions in excess of the account's aggregate capital contributions, less the amount of management fees paid in the given period, subject to a "hurdle" rate equal to the 1-year U.S. Treasury rate calculated as a daily return on capital remaining at work.
-The term "capital remaining at work" is defined as aggregate capital contributions less aggregate capital distributions.
-For the purpose of calculating performance fees of third-party private funds, WCP considers a fund "mature" if it meets one or more of the following criteria: (i) the fund has reached the end of its original term as defined in the limited partnership agreement; or (ii) the fund has invested at least 80% of the capital commitment and distributed back to investors at least 100% of the capital commitment.
-The performance fee is calculated and paid on an annual basis, in arrears.
+The Performance Fee Payable in Arrears is based on the performance of a managed account invested in one or more mature third-party private funds, and/or related securities, at a rate equal to 10% of the Net Dollar Distributions of the Mature funds, and/or related securities.
+Net Dollar Distributions are defined as aggregate capital distributions, less aggregate capital contributions, net of management fees paid and the Hurdle.
+The Hurdle is defined as the aggregate dollars generated if the Capital Remaining at Work was invested in the 1-year U.S. Treasury, calculated on a daily basis.
+Capital Remaining at Work is defined as capital contributions less any capital distributions (i.e., the net amount of capital remaining in the fund that has yet to be distributed back to the investor).
+The performance fee will be calculated and paid on an annual basis, in arrears, capturing all activity that occurred in the Mature funds during the most recent 12-month period.
+For the purpose of calculating incentive fees of third-party private funds, a fund is considered Mature if it meets one or more of the following criteria: (i) the fund has reached the end of its original term as defined in the limited partnership agreement; or (ii) the fund has invested at least 80% of the capital commitment and distributed back to investors at least 100% of the capital commitment.
+Related securities consists of individual public securities that are (or were) an investment made by one or more of the third-party private fund(s), or an idea generated by way of discussions with one or more of the third-party fund manager(s), and transacted in by WCP in order to hedge an underlying exposure and/or create additional gain(s) for the investor.

-The Asset-Based Fee Payable in Advance is payable at the beginning of each calendar quarter or other dates on which an account is opened, or assets are added to an account at a rate equal to 0.375% of total assets (approximately 1.5% per annum).
+The Asset-Based Fee Payable in Advance is payable at the beginning of each calendar quarter or other dates on which an account is opened, or assets are added to an account at a rate no greater than 0.375% of total assets (approximately 1.50% per annum).
 If the calculation period begins other than as of the first day of a calendar quarter or the advisory agreement is terminated on a date other than the end of a calendar quarter, the client is entitled to a pro-rata adjustment of the management fee for the portion of the quarter for which WCP did not provide advisory services and unearned fees are refunded to the client.